mrdominguez/dremio-rest-client/README.md

 [Sample Output](https://github.com/mrdominguez/dremio-rest-client/blob/main/README.md#sample-output)

 ## Release Notes
-### Version 1.1.1 is now available!
+### Version 1.2 is now available!
 - Resolved an issue with a conflicting method name (`decode_json`) when using the default `Dumper` output
-- Added support for redirections
+- Added `-noauth` option to skip using `Authorization` header in the HTTP request

-Follow redirects is enabled by default.
-To disable, use `-noredirect`.
+- Added support for redirections (Follow redirects is enabled by default.
+To disable, use `-noredirect`)

 ### Version 1.0
 - Initial release of my Dremio REST client: `dremio-rest.pl`